7RU7H/Archive/Tools/Forensics/FTK-Imager.md

 Option 2:
 Navigate to desired file system location of a registry hive and export the required files with `Export Files`

+`Evidence Tree` pane and navigate to `File > Verify Drive/Image` to obtain its MD5 and SHA1 hashes.

+Recover Deleted Files and Directories:
+`Right-click`  on individual files or directories with an X select `Export Files`

+Use `Ctrl + F` to search for specific text within a file
 ## References

 [FTK Imager](https://www.exterro.com/ftk-imager)